-They are so well-loved that they are widely considered the national cookie of Argentina.
-You will find these sweet treats eaten not only as a dessert or snack, but also at breakfast with coffee or tea.
+They are so well-loved that they are widely considered the national cookie of Argentina, where you will find these sweet treats eaten not only as a dessert or snack, but also at breakfast with coffee or tea!

 It is believed that these sweet and crumbly cookies have been enjoyed for over 100 years.
 They were brought to Latin America from Spain, where they are a traditional Christmas cookie.
 However, the name is the only similarity between the Spanish and Latin American cookie today.

-While the Latin American adaptation cuts the cookie dough into rounds when then form a sandwich with the creamy Dulce de Leche, in Spain, the dough is shaped into a cylinder, creating a longer, crisp cookie, without any creamy filling.
+While the Latin American adaptation cuts the cookie dough into rounds when then form a sandwich with the creamy Dulce de Leche, in Spain, the dough is shaped into a small tube shape, creating a longer, crispy cookie, without any creamy filling.

 The Latin American version that we are sharing with you today starts with two crisp and crumbly shortbread cookies that get a unique texture from the use of cornstarch as well as flour.
 The cornstarch is what gives the cookies their incredibly crumbly texture.

 We love the way the crumbly texture of the cookies contrasts with the smooth and creamy Dulce de Leche.
 The cookies are so crumbly, that you must be careful to fill and sandwich them while still slightly warm, so they don’t crack and crumble.

-- 8 oz Dulce de Leche*
+Alfajores (Argentinian Dulce de Leche Cookies)